 b.
 NPS posts listings weekly on its website.

 c.
-NPS will return nominations deemed technically incomplete or inadequately documented.
+NPS will return nominations to the SHPO that are deemed technically incomplete or inadequately documented.
+SHPO will provide documentation and guidance if this should occur.

 National Register Appeals